V3lectronics/SPIRIT/README.md

 # Ethical And Environmental Concerns

 SPIRIT phones avoid components produced in unfair or harmful ways, as well as containing conflict minerals if possible.

+TODO
 Here are ethical details for each major component:

 -Chassis